Bauhaus: Dessau

 The Bauhaus moved to Dessau in 1925 and new facilities there were inaugurated in late 1926.
 Gropius's design for the Dessau facilities was a return to the futuristic Gropius of 1914 that had more in common with the International style lines of the Fagus Factory than the stripped down Neo-classical of the Werkbund pavilion or the Völkisch Sommerfeld House.
 During the Dessau years, there was a remarkable change in direction for the school.
 According to Elaine Hoffman, Gropius had approached the Dutch architect Mart Stam to run the newly founded architecture program, and when Stam declined the position, Gropius turned to Stam's friend and colleague in the ABC group, Hannes Meyer.

 Meyer became director when Gropius resigned in February 1928, and brought the Bauhaus its two most significant building commissions, both of which still exist: five apartment buildings in the city of Dessau, and the Bundesschule des Allgemeinen Deutschen Gewerkschaftsbundes (ADGB Trade Union School) in Bernau bei Berlin.
 Meyer favoured measurements and calculations in his presentations to clients, along with the use of off-the-shelf architectural components to reduce costs.
 This approach proved attractive to potential clients.
 The school turned its first profit under his leadership in 1929.

 But Meyer also generated a great deal of conflict.
 As a radical functionalist, he had no patience with the aesthetic program and forced the resignations of Herbert Bayer, Marcel Breuer, and other long-time instructors.
 Even though Meyer shifted the orientation of the school further to the left than it had been under Gropius, he didn't want the school to become a tool of left-wing party politics.
 He prevented the formation of a student communist cell, and in the increasingly dangerous political atmosphere, this became a threat to the existence of the Dessau school.
 Dessau mayor Fritz Hesse fired him in the summer of 1930.
 The Dessau city council attempted to convince Gropius to return as head of the school, but Gropius instead suggested Ludwig Mies van der Rohe.
 Mies was appointed in 1930 and immediately interviewed each student, dismissing those that he deemed uncommitted.
 He halted the school's manufacture of goods so that the school could focus on teaching, and appointed no new faculty other than his close confidant Lilly Reich.
-By 1931, the Nazi Party was becoming more influential in German politics.
-When it gained control of the Dessau city council, it moved to close the school.
+By 1931, the Nazi Party was becoming more influential in German politics, and won a majority on the Dessau city council.
+The following year, it moved to close the school; only four Communists and Hesse dissented.